8 Unbelievable Things You Never Knew About Web Design Trends

 - Dark Mode

 Although the dark mode has been around for quite a while, its popularity inflated after Apple decides to include Dark Mode in the recent Mojave OS.
 Soon after, Microsoft announced a similar feature in Windows, and what followed was widespread use of the Dark Mode on websites across the web.
 Today, you can find leading websites especially in the entertainment, gaming, and movies space utilizing the Dark Mode.
-In this mode, design and color elements of the website are enhanced while being easy on the eyes.
+In this mode, the design and colour elements of the website are enhanced while being easy on the eyes.
 Some websites even have the option to toggle on and off the dark mode.
 We expect to see this trend spread to other niches in the coming years.

 - Mobile First

 It means prioritizing mobile over the desktop version of the website.
 As you would rightly suspect, the catalyst for this trend is the growing number of smartphone users around the globe.
 Google’s algorithmic plenty for websites with no mobile-friendly page and the mobile-first indexing is also the reason for mobile-first websites.
-Mobile-friendly website also allows the business to target new segments of consumers that surf the internet via mobile devices such as teens.
-The priority for mobile devices is only going to increase in the coming years as Google increases the emphasis on mobile version for the website for good SEO.
+A mobile-friendly website also allows the business to target new segments of consumers that surf the internet via mobile devices such as teens.
+The priority for mobile devices is only going to increase in the coming years as Google increases the emphasis on the mobile version for the website for good SEO.

 - Abstract Design

 After almost a decade of perfect design and systematic placements, users seem to be craving for hand-drawn abstract design.
 It provides a personal touch and gives a personality to the website.
-A large number of websites from blogs, agencies, to large MNCs are using abstract design on their website.
+A large number of websites from blogs, agencies, to large MNCs are using the abstract design on their website.
 Read digital marketing stats to understand more about the web design trends

 - Soft Shadows and Floating Elements